smartcontractkit/chainlink/charts/chainlink-cluster/README.md

 # Fill in the required values in .env
 ```

-Build and deploy current commit
+Build and deploy the current state of your repository
 ```
 devspace deploy
 ```